i2p/i2p.www/i2p2www/spec/proposals/149-b32-encrypted-ls2.rst

   the hostname will be {56 chars}.b32.i2p, decoding to 35 bytes, same as Tor.
 - Tor 2-byte checksum has a 1/64K false negative rate.
 With 3 bytes, minus a few ignored bytes, ours is approaching 1 in a million, since most flag/sigtype combinations are invalid.
+- Adler-32 is a poor choice for small inputs, and for detecting small changes [ADLER32]_.
+  Use CRC-32 instead.
+CRC-32 is fast and is widely available.

 Caching
 =======